rossanag/webpack-react-app/README.md

 For Example, If you changed only main.js file, new hash will be generated only for the changed file.
 In most cases, you will be using ContentHash for production.
 With the help of contenthash, you can implement long term caching in the browsers.
 Browser will serve the cached file as long as the hash remains same.

+__Note : devtool__ It allows to have two maps of code, one compiled and the original (source-map), it is usefull to debug errors in development mode in a plan JS. source-map creates some overhead.

-15- We wil instal Babel, a transpiler for JavaScript.
+15- We will instal Babel, a transpiler for JavaScript.
 Basically transforms code written with the last JS features and transform it into a code that can be understandable by older browsers.

 ``` npm install --save-dev @babel/core @babel/preset-env  @babel/preset-react @babel/preset-typescript babel-loader ```